ionic-team/ionic-docs/src/pages/appflow/deploy/channels.md

 # Channels

-A Channel **points to a specific JavaScript Build or Snapshot of your app** that will be shared with specific devices listening to that channel for updates.
+A Channel **points to a specific JavaScript Build or Web Build of your app** that will be shared with specific devices listening to that channel for updates.
 You can change which build a Channel points to whenever you'd like, and can rollback changes as well.